Couderc to become Air France-KLM temporary chairwoman-Le Figaro

-PARIS (Reuters) - Air France-KLM (AIR.PA) board member Anne-Marie Couderc will be appointed as non-executive chairwoman of the Franco-Dutch airline company for several months, French newspaper Le Figaro reported on Monday.
+PARIS, May 14 (Reuters) - Air France-KLM board member Anne-Marie Couderc will be appointed as non-executive chairwoman of the Franco-Dutch airline company for several months, French newspaper Le Figaro reported on Monday.

 Couderc, 68, will be appointed on Tuesday, Le Figaro reported, citing sources.
-A former top executive at Lagardere (LAGA.PA)’s publishing company Hachette, she joined Air France-KLM’s board in May 2016.
+A former top executive at Lagardere ‘s publishing company Hachette, she joined Air France-KLM’s board in May 2016.

 She was elected deputy in 1993 and headed the ministry for employment and social affairs between 1995 and 1997.